sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-05-travel-day-ankara.md

 ![Alt text](/images/travel3/PXL_20230905_112302950.jpg)

 We felt we took it in as much as we could in limited time…or in 3yo time…and we headed just across the way to the Saint Sofia Church.
 The oldest church in Sofia, but the reason we wanted to go was to see the catacombs below that Dan had read about.
-Can you tell when the change in contruction materials occured?
+Can you tell when the change in construction materials occurred?

 ![Alt text](/images/travel3/PXL_20230905_112928825.jpg)